 Honors Program Policies

-If a current honors students’ cumulative GPA drops below 3.5, they may be allowed one semester to raise their overall grades.
-Students should contact the honors program director to discuss alternatives should this situation occur.
-If students are unable to raise their GPA after the one semester “grace period,” they will be dropped from the program.
+If a current Honors student’s cumulative GPA drops below 3.5, he or she may be allowed one semester to raise overall grades.
+Students should contact the Honors program director to discuss alternatives should this situation occur.
+Students who are unable to raise their GPA after the one semester “grace period” will be dropped from the program.
 Extenuating circumstances will be considered on an individual basis.

 Withdrawal from Honors Coursework